 Read what our review team had to say about this resource below or learn more about

 Teaching Tips | Science | Pedagogy |

 - The graphs in the analysis section can be used in other activities.
-The comparison of the methane, calcium, and insolation graphs to the temperature graph is particularly useful.
+The ability to compare the methane concentration, calcium dust, and insolation graphs to the temperature graph is particularly useful.

 - Educator may want to explain oxygen isotope ratios before doing this activity.

 - Comment from expert scientist: This exercise presents a nice summary of how and why ice cores are drilled and presents some of the results.
 It provides insights into how scientists understand past climate and shows data that puts current climate change in perspective.